arabellekezia/cs130/README.md

 npm test
 ```

 On the backend, we will be testing using Python's unittest framework.
-For our unit and component tests, we created a shell script to set up the test database, run the tests, give conerage and pass/fail statistics, and then remove the tables from the database.
+For our unit and component tests, we created a shell script to set up the test database, run the tests, give coverage and pass/fail statistics, and then remove the tables from the database.
 Just run:

 ```
 ./backend/backend_tests/run_all_tests.sh